25 May It All Comes Down To Energy

 Energy is the driving force behind all our functions and our entire structure.
 As such, it also serves as the unifying principle that underlies our health.

 Energy allows us to breathe, think, digest food, sleep, heal injuries, move, and just about anything else you can think of.
 It also maintains our structure, from the structure of every individual cell to the structure of our muscles, bones, organs, fascia, skin, hair, nails, and all our other tissues.

 It’s therefore logical, but perhaps counterintuitive, that virtually any condition or symptom that we experience is due to a lack of energy, which inhibits proper function and structure.

-That’s right, everything from fatigue to autoimmune conditions (1, 2, 3), diabetes and insulin resistance (4, 5, 6, 7), obesity (8), cancer (9), hypertension, allergies, fibromyalgia, neuropsychiatric and neurodegenerative conditions (10, 11, 12) like Alzheimer’s, Parkinson’s, ALS, Huntington’s, depression, bipolar disorder, schizophrenia, and autism, and pretty much every other condition can be traced back to an energy deficiency (13).
+That’s right, everything from fatigue to autoimmune conditions (1, 2, 3), diabetes and insulin resistance (4, 5, 6, 7), obesity (8), cancer (9), hypertension, allergies, fibromyalgia, neuropsychiatric and neurodegenerative conditions (10, 11, 12) like Alzheimer’s, Parkinson’s, ALS, multiple sclerosis, Huntington’s, depression, bipolar disorder, schizophrenia, and autism, and pretty much every other condition can be traced back to an energy deficiency (13).